Tioga County Sheriff Badge New York State Law Enforcement Accredited

 7. The original Warrant plus three (3) copies, per tenant, are required for filing with the Sheriff.

-3. The Sheriff will start the eviction process by serving the required Notice (14-day, 30-day, 60-day, 90-day) along with a copy of the Warrant.
+1. The Sheriff will start the eviction enforcement process by serving the required Notice (14-day, 30-day, 60-day, 90-day) along with a copy of the Warrant.
 Time begins when the Notice is served by the Sheriff.
 Once service is complete, the landlord will receive a Certificate of Service by mail.
 After the required time has expired (14 days, 30 days, 60 days, 90 days), the landlord must call the Civil Division to schedule the eviction enforcement/removal.

-2. Storage facility.
-Tenant’s personal property must be removed from the residence and placed into a locked storage area.
+2. Storage facility: Tenant’s personal property must be removed from the residence and placed into a locked storage area.
 Landlord may contact the Civil Division with questions regarding acceptable storage locations.
 Any other questions should be directed to an attorney.